 Neighbors in Monroe County have formed a solar co-op to save money and make going solar easier, while building a network of solar supporters.
 This is the second round of the Monroe County co-op!
-If you’ve ever wanted to go solar and live in Monroe County, now is your chance!
+Unfortunately, the deadline to sign up has passed.
+If you live in the area but missed the sign-up deadline, join the WV SUN newsletter to learn of new co-ops as they launch near you.

 How does the Co-op work?